-- 1. Write a brief on the history of regulation of insurance business in India.

-- 2. Explain the regulations governing Life Insurance Business in India.

-- 3. What are the regulations affecting General Insurance Business in India?
-Explain.

-- 4. Why the insurance needs regulation?

-- 5. Write short notes on:

-- (a) Constitution of IRDA

-- (b) Powers /Functions of IRDA

-- (c) IRDA Guidelines For Grievance Redressal

-- (d) IRDA Guidelines To Financial Inclusion
+- 1. Write a brief on the history of regulation of insurance business in India. - 2.
+Explain the regulations governing Life Insurance Business in India. - 3.
+What are the regulations affecting General Insurance Business in India?
+Explain. - 4 Why the insurance needs regulation? - 5 Write short notes on: - (a) Constitution of IRDA - (b) Powers /Functions of IRDA - (c) IRDA Guidelines For Grievance Redressal - (d) IRDA Guidelines To Financial InclusionWhat is the nature of Insurance contract?
+Explain various features of insurance contract.